mycroftwilde/Portainer_Templates/TableOfContents/Updates/Previous/README.md

 # Newer Updates:

+#### 6/27/2022 - Moving the Main Page over to the Table of Contents Format.
+A link to the previous Main Page has been added on the main page, for now.

 #### 6/26/2022 - Added a section for alternative Self-Hosting Cookbooks

 #### 6/24/2022 - Added a Windows 11 section for Debloating apps, etc